python/typeshed/README.md

 Further documentation on stub files, typeshed, and Python's typing system in general, can also be found at https://typing.readthedocs.io/en/latest/.

-Typeshed supports Python versions 3.7 and up.
+Typeshed fully supports Python versions 3.8 and up.
+Support for Python 3.7 is only maintained in a limited manner.

 ## Using